 Las Vegas Limo Driver Files Suit for Failure to Pay Overtime

 The Las Vegas Review-Journal recently ran a story on what appears to be an industry-wide practice among limo companies that are failing to pay overtime wages to Las Vegas chauffeurs/limousine drivers who work more than 40 hours per week.
-From the article: “Defendant simply did not pay plaintiff or any other limousine driver overtime pay when… Read more »
+From the article: “Defendant simply did not pay plaintiff or any other limousine driver overtime pay… Read more »

 9th Circuit Says Labor Dept. Can Expand Tip Pooling Rule